jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/SUJ.rst

    The dSIB-Si should be connected directly to the dRAC based controller.
-You might have received some custom cables to connect to arm to the controller.
+You might have received some custom cables to connect the arm to the controller.
 Even though they use the same connectors, they don't carry all the signals required for the SUJ and ESSJs.
 So, **don't use the custom cables** between the dSIB and the controller (:ref:`see also <setup-si-connections>`).